 Posts

-How Nikon Hobbled a Great Feature on the zf
+How Nikon Hobbled a Great Feature on the zf (and how you can fix it)

-How Nikon Hobbled a Great Feature on the zf
+How Nikon Hobbled a Great Feature on the zf (and how you can fix it)

 The Nikon Zf is a phenomenal camera for manual focus photography.
 Whether you’re mounting vintage AI-S glass or modern manual focus lenses like the Voigtlander Z-mount series, these lenses feel right on this camera.
 The ergonomics, the tactile feedback, the deliberate nature of manual focusing—it all clicks.
 There’s just one problem: Nikon has artificially restricted one of the camera’s most useful features in a way that makes no technical sense.